Kushagra4679/CRUD-application-with-Slick-and-Scala/README.md

 # Movie CRUD Application

-This is a simple CRUD (Create, Read, Update, Delete) application for managing movies in a PostgreSQL database.
-The application is built using Slick, a reactive database library for Scala, and is containerized using Docker for easy deployment.
+This is a simple CRUD (Create, Read, Update, Delete) application for managing movies in a PostgreSQL database inside a Docker container.
+The application is built using *Slick*, a reactive database library for *Scala*, and is containerized using Docker for easy deployment.

 ## Prerequisites

 Make sure you have the following installed on your machine:

-- Docker
-- Docker Compose
+- Docker Desktop

 ## Setup